-- ► Select the desired cycle, e.g. drilling - If a global parameter exists, the control will display the SET STANDARD VALUES soft key cycles

-Select the desired cycle group, e.g. drilling

-SET Press STANDARD CONTRO VALUES in the

-Press the SET STANDARD VALUES soft key.
-The control enters the word PREDEF (predefined) in the cycle definition.
-This creates a link to the corresponding GLOBAL DEF parameter that you defined at the beginning of the program
+- Select the desired cycle group, e.g. drilling cycles - Select the desired cycle, e.g. DRILLING. - If a global parameter exists, the control will display the SET STANDARD VALUES soft key. - Press the SET STANDARD VALUES soft key - The control enters the word PREDEF in the cycle definition.
+This creates a link to the corresponding GLOBAL DEF parameter that you defined at the beginning of the program.